delphic-digital/Skeletor/README.md

 ## Testing

 The testing tools are not installed locally by default, #agencylife.
-To install all the testing tools: `npm i -g ava pa11y pwmetrics`
+To install all the testing tools: `npm i -g pa11y pwmetrics`

 ### Accesability testing